 SPECIAL NOTE: The offeror shall not disclose their costs in this Submittal Form.
-This Submittal Form shall be kept anonymous and must not contain any names that can be used to identify who the offeror is and cannot exceed the page limit (as described in SEC 4.02).
+This Submittal Form cannot exceed the page limit (as described in Section 4.02).

 SEC.
-4.08 SUBCONTRACTORS (SUBMITTAL FORM F)
+4.08 MANDATORY REQUIREMENTS (SUBMITTAL FORM F)

-If using subcontractors, the offeror must complete and submit this Submittal Form.
+Offerors must complete and submit this Submittal Form.

 SEC.
-4.09 COST PROPOSAL (SUBMITTAL FORM G)
+4.09 COST PROPOSAL (SUBMITTAL FORM H)

 Offerors must complete and submit this Submittal Form.
-Proposed costs must include all direct and indirect costs associated with the performance of the contract, including, but not limited to, total number of hours at various hourly rates, direct expenses, payroll, supplies, overhead assigned to each person working on the project, percentage of each person's time devoted to the project, and profit.
-The costs identified on the cost proposal are the total amount of costs to be paid by the state.
+Proposed costs must all direct and indirect costs associated with the performance of the contract, including, but not limited to, total number of hours at various hourly rates, direct expenses, payroll, supplies, overhead assigned to each person working on the project, percentage of each person's time devoted to the project, and profit.
+The costs identified on the cost proposal are the total amount of costs to be paid by the State.
 No additional charges shall be allowed.